piotrstenke/Durian/src/Durian.DefaultParam/README.md

 ## Configuration

-*DefaultParam* allows the user to configure, how new members are generated through the [Durian.Configuration.DefaultParamConfigurationAttribute](../Durian.DefaultParam/DefaultParamConfigurationAttributeProvider.cs) and [Durian.Configuration.DefaultParamScopedConfigurationAttribute](../Durian.DefaultParam/DefaultParamScopedConfigurationATtributeProvider.cs) types.
+*DefaultParam* allows to configure how new members are generated through the [Durian.Configuration.DefaultParamConfigurationAttribute](../Durian.DefaultParam/DefaultParamConfigurationAttributeProvider.cs) and [Durian.Configuration.DefaultParamScopedConfigurationAttribute](../Durian.DefaultParam/DefaultParamScopedConfigurationATtributeProvider.cs) types.

 ### Local configuration